 You can find gourmet meals, charming bistro as well as great pub food at the local hotel.
 The local Legion is known for its hospitality and craft beer on tap located in Van Anda.
 A summer concession at Shelter Point Park Campground is available for the hungry camper or day picnicker.

 Gillies Bay: Visit the Sunday Farmers Market at Gillies Bay ball field from May through October.
-Groceries and liquor, propane, post office, hunting and fishing licenses, lotto and some hardware are all available at the Gilles Bay Store.
+Groceries and liquor, propane, post office, and lotto are all available at the Gilles Bay Store.

-The thrift store is open two days each week, which supports the local Girl Guides.
+The thrift store, which supports the local Girl Guides is open three days a week.
 A well-stocked Library is open often for the reading enthusiast.

 Check out the local artisan’s home-based galleries for that special gift or souvenir to take home.

-Blubber Bay: Two gift shops are available to serve you just off the ferry.
-Or on your way home stop in for a chat and learn.
+Blubber Bay: That Place Café and Curiousities sells local artists' and artisans' products just off the ferry.
+Or on your way home stop in for a memento of your visit.

 Texada Airport with its 3,000-foot paved runway is exclusively serviced by KD Air with three daily flights on a triangle route from Vancouver South Terminal to Qualicum Airport to Texada - generally landing within an hour from YVR to YGB.
 Most local restaurants and accommodation providers offer free shuttle service to and from the airport.

-Operates ferry service from Westview terminal in Powell River to Blubber Bay terminal on Texada with a 35 minute crossing time.
-Sailing times and schedules can be found on the BC Ferries website at bcferries.com.
-Sailing or Power Boating – When planning a trip to Desolation Sound or points father north don’t forget to stop in at Sturt Bay for an overnight on the dock at the Texada Boating Club or on the anchor in Marble Bay.
+When planning a trip to Desolation Sound or points father north don’t forget to stop in at Sturt Bay for an overnight on the dock at the Texada Boating Club or on the anchor in the bay.

 There is a wide choice of bed & breakfasts and cottage/cabins.
 There is also an RV park with full hook ups.

-Fishing, kayaking, wildlife viewing, mountain biking and hiking over 2,200 acres of wilderness.
-4-wheel access or by boat.
+Fishing, kayaking, wildlife viewing, mountain biking and hiking in over 2,200 acres of wilderness.
+Four-wheel access or by boat.

 Anderson Bay Provincial Park next door provides well-protected anchorage.
 No services.